AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />

-An additional permission is necessary if you want to turn on vibration feedback, but not mandatory:
+An additional permission is necessary if you want to turn on vibration feedback, but the vibration is optional:

     <uses-permission android:name="android.permission.VIBRATE" />